-Study funding sources.
 None of the companies involved in the diagnosis of invasive fungal diseases funded any of the studies included in the review.

-Quality of the evidence.
 Most studies were at low risk of bias and low concern regarding applicability.
 However, differences in the reference standard may have contributed to differences we found in the distribution of cases as being classified as IA or not.

-Key results.
 Several PCR techniques were used in the studies.
-Pooling the data from the studies showed that sensitivity and specificity of PCR for the diagnosis of IA varied (from 58 to 80.5 % and from 78.5 to 95.2%, respectively) according to the interpretative criteria used to define a test as positive.
-When used as a diagnostic criterion for IA in a population of 100 people with a disease prevalence of 13.0% (overall mean prevalence), a single PCR positive test would have missed three people with the disease, and falsely classified 19 people as having the disease who would be treated unnecessarily or referred for further tests.
-A requirement of two positive tests as a diagnostic criterion in a population with the same disease prevalence would miss six people with the disease and falsely classify three people as having the disease.
-These numbers should, however, be interpreted with caution because of the limitations of the reference standard in allowing consistent assessment of cases as being IA or not.
+Pooling the data from the studies showed that sensitivity and specificity of PCR for the diagnosis of IA varied (from 59% to 79.2% and from 79% to 95.2%, respectively) depending on the interpretative criteria used to define a test as positive.
+When used as a diagnostic criterion for IA in a population of 100 people with a disease prevalence of 16.3% (overall mean prevalence), a single PCR positive test would have missed three people with the disease, and falsely classified 17 people as having the disease, who would be treated unnecessarily or referred for further tests.
+A requirement of two positive tests as a diagnostic criterion in a population with the same disease prevalence would miss nine people with the disease and falsely classify four people as having the disease.
+These numbers should be interpreted with caution because the reference standard is based on the degree of certainty of diagnosis and is rarely proven so cannot provide consistent assessment of cases as being IA or not.

 To provide an overall summary of the diagnostic accuracy of PCR-based tests on blood specimens for the diagnosis of IA in immunocompromised people.

 We included studies that: i) compared the results of blood PCR tests with the reference standard published by the European Organisation for Research and Treatment of Cancer/Mycoses Study Group (EORTC/MSG); ii) reported data on false-positive, true-positive, false-negative and true-negative results of the diagnostic tests under investigation separately; and iii) evaluated the test(s) prospectively in cohorts of people from a relevant clinical population, defined as a group of individuals at high risk for invasive aspergillosis.
-Case-control studies were excluded from the analysis.
+Case-control and retrospective studies were excluded from the analysis.